lindski/mx-sdk-modelexport/README.md

 ## Configuration

-In the src folder, update the file config.json.
+In the src folder, create a file config.json (see config.json.example for a sample).

 ### auth